terrancehah/whole-ios/docs/terms-and-conditions.md

 _Last updated: 2025-04-24_

+// No changes required for terms and conditions as of 2025-05-06: all recent updates are UI/UX and do not affect user agreements or legal terms.

 Welcome to Whole.
 By using this app, you agree to the following terms:

 1. **Use of Service**: Whole provides daily bilingual quotes and premium features via subscription.
 You may not misuse the app or attempt to disrupt its services.